Arthur Dillon (1834–1922)

-Arthur Dillon (or comte Dillon) (1834, Paris – 1922) was a French cavalry officer and journalist, and friend of général Boulanger.
+Arthur Dillon (or comte Dillon) (1834 – 1922) was a French cavalry officer and journalist, and friend of général Boulanger.
 He was the grandson of General Arthur Dillon (1750-1794), descended from a family of exiled Irish Jacobites.

 He was secretary-general of the transatlantic cable company and a financier of Boulangisme.
 His election as a deputy in 1889 was invalidated.
 He and the Bonapartist Georges Thiébaud launched a vast journalistic campaign in Boulanger's favour.